2020 Seed Grants

 - Joseph Lap (Graduate Student; Philosophical Foundations of Physics)

-- This lecture series explores the lack of access to specialized knowledge and its social ramifications.
+- This lecture series explored the lack of access to specialized knowledge and its social ramifications.
 In an age of "fake news," the question of knowledge inequality becomes all the more relevant.

-- By address the subject through a philosophical, psychological, and sociological lens, the series hopes to bring scholars together to foster a deeper understanding of the production, evaluation, and diffusion of knowledge.
+- By addressing the subject through a philosophical, psychological, and sociological lens, the series brought scholars together to foster a deeper understanding of the production, evaluation, and diffusion of knowledge.

 - Alfredo Spagna (Lecturer; Department of Psychology)